-From 2009 through 2017, the Great Lakes Restoration Initiative has invested $124 million in 184 projects in Minnesota to restore habitat, fight invasive species, clean up toxic pollution, and reduce polluted runoff.
+From 2009 through 2020, the Great Lakes Restoration Initiative has invested over $115 million in more than 325 projects in Minnesota to restore habitat, fight invasive species, clean up toxic pollution, and reduce polluted runoff.
 Steel walls that line working rivers in Duluth are being converted into natural shoreline, allowing fish and wildlife to return.
 Cleaned up waterways like the St. Louis River are inviting once more to folks for kayaking, canoeing, and fishing.

 - The Great Lakes are our most important source of fresh water, providing drinking water to 30 million people.
 We must continue our efforts to clean and restore them.

 - Although we have made progress the lakes still face serious threats.

 - We can’t afford to stop now.
 These projects to clean up our lakes will only get harder and more expensive the longer we wait.